EkkaratT/a6_Let-s-Talk-with-Yourself/README.md

 ## Project Overview
 This project is a web-based chatbot that utilizes **Retrieval-Augmented Generation (RAG)** within the **LangChain** framework to answer questions about a specific individual (Pete).
 The chatbot retrieves relevant information from personal documents, academic records, and professional details to generate structured and contextually accurate responses.

-## Features
-- **Interactive Chat Interface** – Users can engage with the chatbot via a web-based UI.
-- **AI-Generated Responses** – The chatbot generates coherent answers using advanced language models.
-- **Reference Document Retrieval** – Supports responses with relevant sources from personal and academic documents.
-- **Real-Time Processing** – Dynamically retrieves and generates responses based on user queries.

 ---

 ## Task 1: Source Discovery